 The thickness of enamel will be normal

-- Enamel will be softer than normal but harder than hypocalcified type and may crack away from the crown.
+Enamel will be softer than normal but harder than hypocalcified type and may crack away from the crown.

-- Radiographically, radiodensity of enamel is similar to that of dentin.
+Radiographically, radiodensity of enamel is similar to that of dentin.

-- Histologically, in hypomaturation type, alterations in enamel rod and rod sheath structures had been noted in various studies.
+Histologically, in hypomaturation type, alterations in enamel rod and rod sheath structures had been noted in various studies.

-- Hypomaturation represents between 20 to 40 percent of all cases of amelogenesis imperfecta.
+Hypomaturation represents between 20 to 40 percent of all cases of amelogenesis imperfecta.

-Hypoplastic-hypomaturation with taurodontism5Amelogenesis imperfecta: a clinician’s challenge.Chamarthi V, Varma BR, Jayanthi MJ Indian Soc Pedod Prev Dent.
+Hypoplastic-hypomaturation with taurodontism((Amelogenesis imperfecta: a clinician’s challenge.Chamarthi V, Varma BR, Jayanthi MJ Indian Soc Pedod Prev Dent.
 2012 Jan-Mar; 30(1):70-3.))

-- The enamel will be thin.
+The enamel will be thin.

-- Mottled yellow to brown, and pitted surface.
+Mottled yellow to brown, and pitted surface.

 Molar teeth exhibit taurodontism and other teeth have enlarged pulp chambers.

 AI is generally diagnosed by a dentist.
 The dentist will take a family history and perform the oral examination to check your enamel.
 Radiographs are also an important tool to check enamel from inside.
 Usually, the diagnosis can be made by visual examination of the tooth.
-Radiographs can help the dentist to check the density of the enamel.
-With the help of radiographs, the dentist will determine which type of treatment you need.

-TreatmentThe main objectives of treatment are pain relief, preserving the patient’s remaining dentition, and to treat and preserve the patient’s occlusal vertical height.
-Some examples of treatment options include:
+The main objectives of treatment are pain relief, preserving the patient’s remaining dentition, and to treat and preserve the patient’s occlusal vertical height.

-1. BondingHigh-density dental plastic materials such as composite resins, ceramic veneers are attached to the tooth to fill the gaps.
+High-density dental plastic materials such as composite resins, ceramic veneers are attached to the tooth to fill the gaps.
 Bonding is generally used in the hypoplastic type of AI because it has enough tooth strength to hold the bonding materials.

 In the hypocalcified and hypomaturation type of AI, the enamel is usually weak to hold bonding materials.
 For this type of AI, placement of crown over the tooth is the good option for treatment.
 Crown also helps in preventing tooth decay.

-Orthodontic TreatmentOrthodontic treatment may also be needed in the person with AI.
+Orthodontic treatment may also be needed in the person with AI.
 It is not to straighten the tooth but to create enough space for restoration.

-Maintaining good oral hygieneMaintaining good oral hygiene is very important in patients with AI.
+Maintaining good oral hygiene is very important in patients with AI.
 Gingivitis leads to improper placement or difficulty in placement of the restoration.